 An Elegant Solution to a Host of Problems

-Is Google My Business perfect?
+Is Google Business Profile perfect?
 Not yet.
 Like any new product, there are quirks and bugs that Google is no doubt working out.
 As time progresses, we are sure to see changes, updates, and, hopefully, new features that continue to give small businesses power over their Google listings.
 We would love to see the ability to change the analytics time frame to at least the same time frames as the review analytics (last week, last month, last six months, etc).

 However, the problems of not knowing where to go to make changes and what changes to make seems to be solved.
 And with actionable data that give you useful information about how your firm is doing on Google, My Business is sure to become an important part of your Internet marketing profile.